AdvancedResearchComputing/arc-rtd/docs/software/01table.md

 (sw_table)=

-# Table of Software on ARC Systems
+# Tables of Software on ARC Systems

 <style>
 .wy-table-responsive {